coder/coder/examples/templates/docker/README.md

 ## Editing the image

-Simply edit the `Dockerfile` and run `coder templates push` to update workspaces.
+Edit the `Dockerfile` and run `coder templates push` to update workspaces.

 ## code-server